Dissolving a marriage requires couples to grapple with many complicated issues, including property division, alimony, and child custody.

 - The insured’s former spouse is designated to receive the proceeds of an insurance policy on behalf of a dependent of either party.

-It’s important to note, however, that this exception does not apply to ERISA plans.
+However, it’s important to note that this exception does not apply to ERISA plans.

 Accounting for Cash Value